sgoings/job-descriptions/Deis-DevTools.md

 ## We Are

-We are passionate about improving the way the world builds, tests, delivers, and operates software.
+Our passions revolve around improving how the world builds, tests, delivers, and operates software.
+We practice what we preach.
 We are:

 - caring individuals
 - open source advocates